Shortcut to Section

 Tools & Products Used

-Part 4: Wall Framing
+Part 4: Stud Wall Framing

 We uncover the base frame after it’s been wrapped up for winter.
 After a few minor repairs, we get to work building the stud walls and sheathing.
 We explain all the jargon used in timber frame construction and explain why things are built the way they are.
 The front wall was particularly challenging (and fun), because it has two windows and a large door in a small area.
 This meant we had to pay particular attention to the order we put it together.

-Part 5: Warm Roof vs Cold Roof
+Part 5: Warm Roof vs Cold Roof?

 In this episode, we take a break from building to explore the different roofing options for a Garden Room.
 We look into Structural Insulated Panels (SIPs), as well as a detailed look at Warm Roof and Cold Roof options.
 We explain how each are constructed and then look at the Pros and Cons of each approach.